School Science Lessons

 Prolonged exposure of ammonia containers to fire or heat may cause violent rupturing.

-Do not prepare ammonia in an open room.
+Do not prepare ammonia in an open room, but use a fume cupboard.

 3.8.4 Chlorine, hazards